DE1-Engineering-Mathematics/module-resources/notes/0-refresher.md

 &=\lim_{\Delta x \to 0}\left(\frac{6x\Delta x +3\Delta x^2}{\Delta x}\right)=\lim_{\Delta x \to 0}\left(6x+3\Delta x\right) \quad = \quad 6x\\
 \end{aligned}$$

-You can see that once you've work through the algebra, it's that final step where the magic of the ``lim'' happens.
+You can see that once you've work through the algebra, it's that final step where the magic of the 'lim' happens.
 We have $6x+3\Delta x$, but as $\Delta x$ becomes very small we can just ignore it.

 Now that we've understood the core concept, we can start to build a list of time saving rules so that we don't have to use 'lim(RoR)' equation each time.
 As we've already seen in our first example, polynomials can be dealt with using two rules.
 The **Power Rule** tells us that differentiation of a simple power can be efficiently calculated by multiplying the original power to the front and then reducing the power by 1 (ie $f(x)=ax^b \Rightarrow f'(x)=abx^{b-1}$).
 Also in the above example is the **Sum Rule**, which says that the derivative of the sums is the sum of the derivatives (ie $f(x)=g(x)+h(x) \Rightarrow f'(x)=g'(x)+h'(x)$).